kinokasai/prc/doc/intro.md

 interface allows to draw objects, animate them, and intercept inputs from mouse or keyboards in a Web page.

-The canvas API impose to use reactive programming: In order to update the canvas, one should register a callback function through `requestAnimationFrame()`.
+The canvas API imposes a reactive programming paradigm: in order to update the canvas, one should register a callback function through `requestAnimationFrame()`.
 One has to do the same to process input.

 The reactive limitations imposed by the canvas API is similar to what is used in control-command systems.
-In order to ease development in such systems have been created specialized languages based on Synchronous Data Flow theory.
+Several languages, based on the synchronous dataflow paradigm, have been created in order to ease development of such systems.
-A program written is such a language is considered to process a data flow - player inputs - and produce a data flow corresponding to instructions that will be transmitted to actors.
+A program written in such a language processes a  flow of events - player inputs - and produces a flow of actions corresponding to instructions that will be transmitted to the actuators.

-A sharp mind may then get the intuition that a synchronous data flow language might be an efficient way to devise gameplay code.

-In this paper, we will focus on the application of the synchronous data flow formalism to retrogame programming:
+In this internship, we aim at applying this programming model to the implementation of gameplay code.
+We will focus on the application of the synchronous dataflow formalism to retrogame programming:

 * We describe a first approach implementing a Snake clone in pure javascript.
-* We design a synchronous data flow language integrating the HTML5 canvas API.
+* We design a synchronous dataflow language integrating the HTML5 canvas API.
-* We devise a transpiler compiling from this language to javascript.
-The compiler is written in Ocaml, and will be bootstraped throught `js_of_ocaml`.
+* We devise a compiler compiling from this language to Javascript.
+The compiler is written in Ocaml, and will be bootstraped through `js_of_ocaml`.
 * We validate this second approach by implementing an other retrogame - this time using this brand new language.

 \newpage

+_Pierre: you should update all the following with the example we discussed today._

 Consider the following javascript code, which simply moves a square from the left to the right: